Spartronics4915/2019-DeepSpace/DriveTuning.md

 angular.
 Instead we plot one versus the other and estimate the slope of this line.
 Since the acceleration data is inherently noisy, we expect that the resulting plot appears less linear and more "cloudy".
-Also note that the moment of intertia depends on the configuration of any articulable parts on the robot.
+Also note that the moment of inertia depends on the configuration of any articulable parts on the robot.
 This means that procedure should be performed with robot components in a typical "competition configuration" where the path-planner is in operation.
 Interestingly, Team254 provides an alternate formulation via